Innovatoriet/Innovatoriet/3dprinters/README.md

 4. Double click "Original Prusa Drivers"
 5. Drag "PrusaSlicer" to "Applications"
 6. Close and delete the installer
+7. Open PrusaSlicer
+8. Click on "Prusa FFF"
+9. Make sure **the only** printers that are selected are Prusa MK4 (0.4mm) and Prusa MK3S & MK3S+ (0.4mm)
+10. Click Finish

 ## Installing config bundles